brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 > Now we can see the added *about* field and also an improved description.
 <img src="./images/informationInputAfter.png" width="400">

 If you click on "about" and "subtopicId", you will be able to read the descriptions added for those fields.
-Ain't that beautiful?
-We are writting our app and writting our API docs at the same time in the exact same place.
-Cool!
+We are writting our app and writting our API docs at the same time in the exact same place!

 Now we may add a new field 'about' when calling our mutation.
 Since our new field is not mandatory, our app should still be running just fine.

 Our schema is created.
 Before we actually implement the saving of that data, what about a little TDD?

-The scema is easily visible on the frontend and I feel it's ok to write it without any tests.
-But the resolver action is something that sure deserves a test to help us move faster.
+The schema is easily visible on the frontend and it's ok to write it without testing.
+The resolver action should be tested though, so let's look at that.

-### Writing Tests to Describe What We Want
+### Writing Tests

-Most of my tests run against the GraphQL layer.
-Doing so, so they also test the schema because if some wrong data is sent, errors will be returned.

-To run the test, I'm needing to clear the cache everytime, so I'm running this line:
+Most of my tests run against the GraphQL layer because, this way, they also test the schema.
+When incorrect data is sent, errors are returned.
+To run the test correctly, you should clear the cache everytime.

 ```
 bin/console cache:clear --env=test;phpunit tests/AppBundle/GraphQL/Informations/Mutations/InformationRegisterForThreadTest.php
 ```

-#### Understanding the test and their helpers
+#### Understanding the test

-We already have a test in place for that Mutation.
-Let's look at it to align our understanding on how we are testing:
+Let's look at the test we have in place:

 > This test does not require a fixture.
-It create all it's required data.
-It create two subtopics (tags) and create 3 threads.
+It create all its required data: two subtopics (tags) and 3 threads.
 The createThread will create dummy messages and add them to threads.
-After that it will add informations to the thread.
-Informations are the relations between a thread and a subtopic.
+After that it will add information to the thread.
+Information is the relation between a thread and a subtopic.
 AKA tag.

 > After that it will read the thread informations and assert that two informations were inserted for thread with id *$t1*.
 And will also make some other assertions.
+CARLOS: whhen you say 'informations' do you mean 'information' or some specific code item called 'informations'.
+Because information in singular not plural so I'm getting confused.

-> The upper cased methods are the ones that will make direct calls to the GraphQL queries and mutations.
+> The upper case methods are the ones that will make direct calls to the GraphQL queries and mutations.

 ```php
     # Tests\AppBundle\GraphQL\Informations\Mutations\InformationRegisterForThreadTest